Last updated: 30 October 2020 at 1.40pm

 - Select your travel exemption category – you MUST read the Direction that is relevant to your travel before making your selection.
 Please take your time to choose the correct category.
 You must provide detailed information to verify why you fit into this category - attaching any supporting documentation helps WA Police make a well-informed decision.
 Depending on which category you select, you may be asked to answer questions relating to your travel and to provide further details.
 Please give as many details here as possible, including the name(s) and/or G2G reference numbers of any accompanying travellers.

-- If you are travelling into Western Australia you must declare that you do not have COVID-19 symptoms.
+- If you are travelling into WA you must declare that you do not have COVID-19 symptoms.
 Providing false or misleading information may constitute an offence punishable by a fine or imprisonment.
 Read the declaration carefully and if you are able to make the declaration, tick the checkbox.

 - You will then need to make a declaration regarding the information you have provided.
 You should be aware that the provision of false or misleading information may constitute an offence punishable by a fine or imprisonment.
 You should read the declaration carefully and if you are able to make the declaration, tick the checkbox.
 The following message will appear on your screen, ‘Application ready to submit’.
 You need to enter a password to create your G2G account.
 Then press ‘submit application’.